Yoskutik/MyInspire-ph.ru-React/readme.md

 I used this stack of technologies:
   - _Vanilla JavaScript_.
 There're no frameworks except _React.js_ because there's no need.
-  The more frameworks you use, the bigger bundles file you will get.
+  The more frameworks you use, the bigger bundle files you will get.
   - _React.js_.
 Yes it is.
 I don't know why.
 Just wanted to do it with _React.js_.
 Also, I didn't use _React Native_ or _React Redux_.
 Only _React.js_.
   - _Webpack_.
 The thing that compile you JavaScript modules into bundles.